liflab/beepbeep-3-book/markdown/palettes/README.md

 ### XML Parsing

 **XML** parsing and processing works in the same way.
-As you may probably know, <!--\index{XML} XML-->XML<!--/i--> (the *eXtensible Markup Language*) is another popular notation for storing and exchanging data.
+As you probably know, <!--\index{XML} XML-->XML<!--/i--> (the *eXtensible Markup Language*) is another popular notation for storing and exchanging data.
 An XML document is made of a set of nested "tags" and looks like this:

 ``` xml
 <doc>